f4t4nt/database-take-home/solution.md

 ### Iteration Journey

-My approach evolved significantly over the ~4.5 hour development period:
+My approach evolved significantly over the development period:

 1. **0-2 hours**: Built simulated annealing with edge swapping.
 Treated it as selecting edges from the initial graph.
 Slow and didn't improve much.